Common Winter Sport Injuries

 The season for winter sports has finally rolled around!
 Here in Florida, we may not have snowy slopes, but indoor ice rinks make ice skating and hockey popular throughout the winter months.
 Indoor skiing and snowboarding facilities can also be found throughout the Sunshine State.
-Winter sports make for a great time, but do pose a risk of getting injured.
+Winter sports make for a great time.

 Some of the most common winter sport injuries include: